Showing posts with label Spirituality. Show all posts

 Our Lady of Perpetual Help Parish at Sitio Lomboy, Linambasan, Jamindan, Capiz

 Six years ago, in 2012, a fulfilled Divine call took place for the groundbreaking of a mission station for the people of Linambasan and nearby Barangays in Jamindan.
-Hundreds of religious devotees flocked to this sanctuary to kneel and pray, give thanks, and receive blessings from the Divine: our God and in the intercession of Our Lady of Perpetual Help, the Mother of Christ.
+It was a moment of unity and faith, as hundreds of religious devotees, including many of you, flocked to this sanctuary to kneel and pray, give thanks, and receive blessings from the Divine: our God and in the intercession of Our Lady of Perpetual Help, the Mother of Christ.

 The year 2012, when humanity was intrigued by the end of the world prophesy, is the same year when a new beginning is about to start in a particular place Divinely chosen.
-The barangay of Linambasan; is one of the largest in the town of Jamindan and is home to strong family ties and religious people.
+The barangay of Linambasan, strategically located in the town of Jamindan, is one of the largest and is home to strong family ties and religious people.
 It's just a few miles away from the capital barangay of Poblacion, where people used to celebrate the mass at the Parish of San Sebastian—building a new Parish bringing people closer to their homes.

-It was on July 4, 2018, after six years of religious service, when Rev. Father John Denosta left the Parish he started.
-Sunday Thanksgiving: Graceful Service to The People is a tribute to his love and service to the people.
-From a mission station, he led the faithful to the new Parish, a bigger home and a beautiful sanctuary.
+Rev. Father John Denosta left the parish he started on July 4, 2018, after six years of religious service.
+Sunday Thanksgiving: Graceful Service to the People is a tribute to his love and service to the people.
+From a mission station, he led the faithful, with the unwavering support of the parishioners, to the new Parish, a bigger home and a beautiful sanctuary.
 The people revered his fellowship and will forever be grateful for his service.

 Divine Light: Our God's Greatest Love